bfalkowski/dsci-799-llm-judge-reliability-v2/README.md

-# DSCI 799 – Reliability of LLM-as-a-Judge Evaluation
+# DSCI 799 – Repeat Stability in LLM-as-a-Judge Evaluation

-This repository contains the research artifacts for a DSCI 799 capstone project examining the reliability of automated LLM-as-a-judge evaluation.
+This repository contains the research artifacts for a DSCI 799 capstone project on **repeat stability** in automated LLM-as-a-judge evaluation: how much judge scores move when the same evaluation is run again under the same settings.

-The project studies how repeated executions of identical evaluations on fixed benchmark datasets (e.g., MT-Bench) can produce varying scores, and investigates when those scores correlate with human-labeled ground truth and when they become unreliable.
+The project studies repeated executions of identical evaluations on fixed benchmark datasets (e.g., MT-Bench), quantifies **repeat stability** (variance and agreement across repeats—not a single abstract “reliability” label), and investigates when those scores correlate with human-labeled ground truth and when they are too noisy to trust.

 ## Goals

-- Measure score variance and stability across repeated LLM-as-a-judge runs
+- Measure **repeat stability**: score variance and agreement across repeated LLM-as-a-judge runs
 - Analyze correlation between automated judgments and human preference data
 - Identify conditions under which LLM-as-a-judge provides meaningful evaluation signals